 The Ministry of Defence (MOD) was one of the original five sponsoring department but withdrew its sponsorship in May 2013.

-In addition as part of the Defra group, the MMO’s work and goals must comply with the framework provided by the Defra Strategy for the period
+In addition as part of the Defra group, the MMO’s work and goals must comply with the framework provided by the Defra Strategy for the period up to 2020.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.